The Odyssey (1968 miniseries): Fifth episode: the island of Circe and the descent to the Underworld

 Circe makes him drink a magic potion that makes him forget Ithaca, and makes him invisible in front of his companions.
-With Circe, Ulysses will spend a full year, and only the intervention of his companions, tired of living on the ship doing nothing, will bring the hero back to reason.
-Ulysses asks Circe to be let go once and for all and she accepts, but before leaving she confides him some secrets and above all orders him to go to the underworld.
-Since many of the gods are hostile to him, Ulysses has a uncertain and dangerous destiny when he sails on the sea and so he needs the prophecies of Tiresias, who aged over 700 years, so that he can sail peacefully to in Ithaca.
+With Circe, Odysseus will spend a full year, and only the intervention of his companions, tired of living on the ship doing nothing, will bring the hero back to reason.
+Odysseus asks Circe to be let go once and for all and she accepts, but before leaving she confides him some secrets and above all orders him to go to the underworld.
+Since many of the gods are hostile to him, Odysseus has a uncertain and dangerous destiny when he sails on the sea and so he needs the prophecies of Tiresias, who aged over 700 years, so that he can sail peacefully to in Ithaca.